-Mensline also received around 2,000 police referrals via SupportLink for follow up with men who have consented to police for Mensline to contact them for ongoing assistance.
+Mensline also received over 4,000 police referrals via SupportLink this year.
+These referrals involve a follow up call to men who have consented to police for Mensline to contact them for ongoing assistance.
 These are instances where police have been called to the home because of domestic violence.
 Many of the men are pleased to have this support from Mensline and engage with the counsellor about strategies for the future prevention of violence within the home.